-Competencies Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
-2 Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
-2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
-2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
-Have you obtained adequate linguistic skills for international information collection and action?
-6. Research ability: Ability to extract leading-edge problems in the areas of engineering mechanics and energy and propose and carry out solution methods If leading-edge research tasks in the areas of engineering mechanics and energy are set up independently and appropriately If the basic and applied skills for conducting leading-edge research in the areas of engineering mechanics and energy were gained If leading-edge research in the areas of engineering mechanics and energy is carried out independently and successfully

-- 7. Specialized knowledge: Basic academic abilities, leading-edge advanced specialized knowledge and command of them in the areas of engineering mechanics and energy - 1 If the basic specialized knowledge in the areas of systems and information engineering was gained - 2 If leading-edge advanced specialized knowledge and command of it in the areas of engineering mechanics and energy were gained - 8.
-Ethical view: Ethical view and ethical knowledge appropriate for highly specialized professionals in the areas of engineering

-If researcher ethics and engineer ethics were understood and adhered by
+Name of the dogs to be a few 1 Doctor of Philosophy in Engineering Name of the degree to be conferred Doctor of Philosophy in Engineering Educational purpose The Doctoral Program in Engineering Mechanics and Energy, which helps students possess advanced specialized knowledge in engineering areas of machinery, architecture, social infrastructure, energy, aerospace, etc. as well as the ability to take a multidisciplinary approach to associated surrounding areas and to internationally provide information, cultivates university faculty members, researchers and highly specialized professionals who play a role in taking the lead in the society by administering and operating research projects appropriately and can appropriately supervise potential younger talents learning in the areas of engineering.
+Vision of human resources development He or she should possess a wide range of knowledge in the areas of engineering such as machinery, architecture, social infrastructure, energy and aerospace, set their sights to be an engineer or researcher who has the fertile minds to contribute to mankind's strides, take a multidisciplinary approach to associated surrounding areas while possessing advanced specialized knowledge, and be capable of take the lead in being active in the areas.
+Competencies specified in diploma policy Evaluation perspectives Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
+2Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
+2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
+2Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?2Have you obtained adequate linguistic skills for international information collection and action?
+6. Research ability: Ability to extract leading-edge problems in the areas of engineering mechanics and energy and propose and carry out solution methods 1If leading-edge research tasks in the areas of engineering mechanics and energy are set up independently and appropriately 2If the basic and applied skills for conducting leading-edge research in the areas of engineering mechanics and energy were gained 3 If leading-edge research in the areas of engineering mechanics and energy is carried out independently and successfully 7.
+Specialized knowledge: Basic academic abilities, leading-edge advanced specialized knowledge and command of them in the areas of engineering mechanics and energy 1If the basic specialized knowledge in the areas of systems and information engineering was gained 2If leading-edge advanced specialized knowledge and command of it in the areas of engineering mechanics and energy were gained 8.
+Ethical view: Ethical view and ethical knowledge appropriate for highly specialized professionals in the areas of engineering If researcher ethics and engineer ethics were understood and adhered by